The Foot and Ankle Sports Institute

 Another benefit of minimally invasive podiatric surgery is that you only need local anesthesia or a nerve block that numbs your foot and ankle.

-To learn more about minimally invasive foot and ankle surgery, call the offices of Dr. Martina Randall or request an appointment online today.
+To learn more about minimally invasive foot and ankle surgery, call the offices of The Foot and Ankle Sports Institute or request an appointment online today.